-- To illustrate the nature of the particle-trajectory calculation, we can output the individual particle positions in addition to the air concentrations by opening the Advanced / Configuration Setup / Concentration / Input and Output of Particle Files menu #9 and change the First Output and Repeat Interval from 0 to 3.
+- To illustrate the nature of the particle-trajectory calculation, we can output the individual particle positions in addition to the air concentrations by opening the Advanced / Configuration Setup / Concentration / Input and Output of PARTICLE FILES menu #9 and change the First Output and Repeat Interval from 0 to 3.
 This will create a special output file called PARDUMP which will contain all the particle information every three hours.
 This is a more complex file than the ASCII trajectory endpoints file.
 It is binary and in addition to the particle position, it contains all the information needed to restart the model.
-Save to exit, close all menus, and then run the model.
+Save to exit.
+Too speed up the calculation, temporarily increase the size of the concentration grid to 0.05 or 0.50, as those results are not needed for the particle display.
+Then save to close all menus and run the model.

 - A different program is used to display the contents of the particle endpoints file.
 Press the Concentration / Display / Particle menu tab to open the particle display menu.
 Accept the cross-section (X-Sect) defaults, perhaps increasing the zoom if desired, and Execute Display to open the graphic and advance to the last frame (26th at 05Z).
 In addition to the horizontal plane view, the vertical cross-section is shown in the lower panel.
 Other display options include plane or vertical projection views as well as map projection optimized for global particle distributions.
 To speed up the creation and display of the graphics, try plotting every 5th particle.